-Some of you might recognize that I’m using math from the 4% rule to come up with this number.
+Some of you might recognize that I’m using math from the 4% rule to come up with these numbers.

-For those of you not familiar, the 4% rule is a way of estimating how much money you’ll need to save for retirement so that you can maintain your lifestyle without ever running out of money.
-To get that number you take your total annual expenses (housing, transportation, fast food, cable, cell phone, clothing, entertainment, etc) and multiply that number by 25.
+For those of you not familiar, the 4% rule is a way of estimating how much money you’ll need to save and invest for retirement so that you can maintain your lifestyle without running out of money.
+To calculate that number, simply take your total annual expenses (housing, transportation, fast food, cable, cell phone, clothing, entertainment, etc.) and multiply that number by 25.

 Based on math from the 4% Rule, also known as the Safe Withdrawal Rate, you will need to have $100,000 invested to support any habit or hobby that costs you $4,000 per year (or $333 per month, or $11 per day).

-Here are some very typical expenses people have that will significantly increase the amount of money you’d need to have saved for retirement.
+Here are some typical expenses people have that will significantly increase the amount of money they’ll need need to have saved for retirement.